Bratteli diagrams, translation flows and their $C^*$-algebras: Introduction

 Section \ref{finitegenus} deals with flat surfaces of finite genus.
 Starting with basic definitions of flat surfaces, we review Veech's construction of zippered rectangles and Rauzy-Veech (RV) induction, which is a procedure used in the renormalization of the vertical foliation of a flat surface.
 We follow this by developing an analogous induction procedure for the horizontal foliation, which we call RH induction.
 This is formally the inverse of RV induction, but we motivate it geometrically and develop it independently of RV induction.
 As far as we know a lot of this has not been published before, although many items appear in the recent work of Berk \cite{berk2021backward}.
 The reason we focus on the induction for the horizontal foliation is that it turns out to give an ordered bi-infinite Bratteli diagram which is simpler to analyse.
+We show that the set $\Sigma_\mathcal{B}$ of singular points for the typical surface is empty, implying that the singularities which appear in the infinite genus case appear precisely because these the set of singular $\Sigma_\mathcal{B}$ is non-empty.
 We compute the $K$-theory of the foliation algebra of the horizontal foliation of the typical flat surface of finite genus.
 We also show that the order structure on the $K_0$ groups is defined by the Schwartzman asymptotic cycle.

 \textbf{Acknowledgements:} R.T. was partially supported by NSF grant 1665100 and Simons Collaboration Grant 712227.
 I.F.P. was supported by a Discovery Grant from NSERC (Canada).